 Continue reading Red Hat & Ubuntu’s UEFI Solutions Not Good For FOSS

 Friday FOSS Week in Review

 Here we go, Friday FOSS Week in Review, Special Tuesday Edition.
 I’ve got to find a way to schedule my time better so I can stay on deadline.
 This coming Friday’s going to be difficult, as I have a dentist appointment and FWIR can’t really be written in advance, so expect it to be published on Saturday – but I’m still hoping for Friday.
-In the meantime, I’m working on adjusting my schedule so this [...]
+In the meantime, I’m working on [...]

 Continue reading UEFI Plans & Workarounds, Skype Invokes DMCA, Microsoft’s Samba Code

 Secure boot is the sort of security solution Microsoft loves.
 Back in the days when Windows was even less secure than it is now, one of their security solutions was to have software vetted and signed.
 Although this might have helped enterprise customers a bit, it did little to make the home user more secure, as any software would still install normally after clicking through an “are you sure” warning.
-If this scheme did anything, it hurt small vendors who [...]
+If this scheme did anything, [...]

 Continue reading Secure Boot: What’s Microsoft’s Agenda?